Generating newsletter issues

 Saving and exporting

 Click Save changes to store your edits.
-A newly generated draft appears in History with a New badge.
+A newly generated draft appears in Issues with a New badge.
 Once you save edits, it appears as Edited.

 To use the issue in your email platform, open Copy, choose Copy full issue, and paste the content into beehiiv, Kit, Mailchimp, or wherever you send from.
 If you have unsaved edits, Copy uses the version currently on screen.